LinuxInLondon/draft-documents/code-of-conduct.md

 * Ask for tips / help with avoiding making the offense in the future.
 * Apologise and ask forgiveness.

 Failing to follow the community guidelines as described in this document carries consequences.
 For minor infractions, you may be temporarily suspended from the group.
 Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.
+This is at the discretion of the event organisers

 #### If you experience abuse, harassment, discrimination, or feel unsafe, let an organiser know.
 The matter will be dealt with the strictest of confidence.